djeada/Databases-Notes/notes/11_security_best_practices/05_performance_monitoring_and_tuning.md

 grep "Time: [5-9][0-9]*" slow_query.log
 ```

-### Profiling Tools
+#### Profiling Tools

-**Definition**: Utilizing tools provided by the DBMS to collect detailed performance data at a granular level.
+Using tools provided by the DBMS to collect detailed performance data at a granular level.

-- **Execution Plans**: Understand how queries are executed.
+- Understanding **execution plans** might be helpful with diagnosing how queries are executed by the database engine, including details about the steps taken to retrieve or manipulate data.
-- **Resource Consumption**: Identify how much CPU, memory, and I/O individual queries consume.
+- Monitoring **resource consumption** helps identify how much CPU, memory, and I/O specific queries utilize, enabling optimization to reduce their impact on overall system performance.
-- **Wait Events**: Determine if queries are waiting on locks or other resources.
+- Analyzing **wait events** is essential for determining if queries are delayed due to locks, contention, or other resource availability issues, which can inform strategies to reduce bottlenecks.

 **DBMS-Specific Profiling Tools**:

-- **MySQL EXPLAIN**: Analyze query execution plans.
+- **MySQL EXPLAIN** is used to analyze query execution plans, providing insight into the steps the database takes to execute a query.
-- **PostgreSQL EXPLAIN ANALYZE**: Provides execution plans with runtime statistics.
+- **PostgreSQL EXPLAIN ANALYZE** goes a step further by combining execution plans with actual runtime statistics, offering a detailed look into query performance.
-- **SQL Server Profiler**: Captures and analyzes database events.
+- **SQL Server Profiler** is a robust tool for capturing and analyzing database events, helping identify performance issues and monitor query behavior in real-time.

 **Example of Using EXPLAIN in MySQL:**